Greensky-gs/lofi-mobile/README.md

 ## Android version

 The api 24 is used for this app, so it is available for every android version above samsung 7.0 (included)

+## Download

+Go the the [release section](https://github.com/Greensky-gs/lofi-mobile/releases), pick a version and follow the instructions

+## Credits

+I did not claim in any way to own Lofi music present on the application.
+I give credits to [Lofi Girl](https://www.youtube.com/c/LofiGirl) for all the songs in the application.